two-mode waitlists, on every plan

 The cancellation window defines when waitlist behaviour switches modes.
 Per-service means a tight window for reformer classes and a loose one for mat flow.

-SMS for broadcast
+SMS for the late-opening alert

 Pick-a-spot capacity